lkarsten/mcast2http/README.md

 will send any data received from the group 239.255.0.10 on port 1234 to curl (which will print to stdout, ruining your terminal :-)).

-Typical usage is for viewing DVB (MPEG2 TS) streams, possibly from MuMuDVB or similar software.
+Typical usage is for viewing DVB (MPEG2 TS) streams multicasted outside of your control (MuMuDVB, other head-ends) on a network without multicast routing.

 A sample .m3u playlist file for VLC, Kodi or similar players is included.